Tanagra: Modern

 In the early 1870s, a spate of looting at Tanagra's necropolis saw the theft of artefacts, including figurines, from around 10,000 tombs.
 This episode raised the profile of the illegal excavation and export of antiquities among the Greek press and public, and led to the excavation of the site by Panagiotis Stamatakis between 1871 and 1873.

 In the early 2000s, a military plane which was on a training flight crashed on the runway during bad weather.
 There were no survivors.

 On Sunday 18 September 2005, the Archangelos air show, the largest ever organized in Greece, took place in Tanagra.
 It attracted a crowd of more than 200,000.

 Geography

 The municipality has an area of 461.023 km2, the municipal unit 122.527 km2, the community 27.814 km2.
 Tanagra is located SE of Thiva and Arma, SW of Schimatari and NW of Agios Thomas.
 Farmlands surround the rest of Tanagra, and the Asopus River along with the Parnitha mountains to the south.

+Climate

 Demographics

 Arvanites settled in Tanagra in the Middle Ages, but today they only make up a linguistic minority.

 Economy

 Since 1956, the 114th Combat Wing of the Hellenic Air Force has been based in Tanagra Air Base.
 The base is one of Greece's largest military airports and its runway is about 3 km in length.

-In the area it is located also the Hellenic Aerospace Industry.
+The Hellenic Aerospace Industry production and maintenance facilities have been located in the town since 1975.